thenikhilk/sharepoint-instagram-feed/documentation/installation-guide.md

 ## Questions

-Feel free to log issue in the [GitHub repo](https://github.com/thenikhilk/sharepoint-instagram-feed/issues).
+Feel free to an log issue in the [GitHub repo](https://github.com/thenikhilk/sharepoint-instagram-feed/issues).